“Those who can make you believe absurdities, can make you commit atrocities” – Voltaire.

 - Leary’s philosophy of personal freedom and the revolutionary authoritarianism of the Panthers had little in common.
 In Algiers he would have to escape the controlling grasp of leader Eldridge Cleaver.
 Unhappy with the professor’s independent spirit (Leary and his wife Rosemary had moved into their own apartment and had invited non-revolutionary people to a house-warming party), Cleaver arranged the kidnapping of Leary and Rosemary and Tim had to pull-off an escape act for the second time.
 Fortunately for the High Priest, the Algerian government told the Panthers to leave him alone.
 Leary and Rosemary soon decided to run to Europe.

 - In Switzerland Leary would be “protected” by a mysterious arms dealer Tim nicknamed “Goldfinger” after the villain in the James Bond tale.
 A celebrity in exile, Tim would live the life of a rock star hanging out with royalty, Keith Richards, Andy Warhol, Ram Dass (formerly Dr. Richard Alpert), and the original discoverer of LSD, Swiss chemist Albert Hoffman.
-There were donations to his cause – John and Yoko send money – but running is expensive and Swiss ‘rock star’ living (Porsche buying, mountain skiing, celebrity hob-knobbing, fine wine, fine dining and hotels, black/purple hair dye, velvet clothing, etc, etc) required some serious coin!
+There were donations to his cause – John and Yoko sent funds – but running is expensive and Swiss ‘rock star’ living (Porsche buying, mountain skiing, celebrity hob-knobbing, fine wine, fine dining and hotels, black/purple hair dye, velvet clothing, etc, etc) demanded some serious coin!

 - Despite the demands of American authorities, the Swiss government refused to send Leary back to the United States as they found the prison sentence excessive for the crime; possession of marijuana in Switzerland would only result in a small traffic ticket-like fine.
 20 plus years and a world-wide manhunt sounded ridiculous to the Swiss authorities who likely saw Leary as a philosopher being persecuted for political reasons.
 They did however, place Leary in a lock-up for a short while.